BuvinJT/automacdoc/README.md

 pip install pymkdocs
 ~~~

-2. Run pyMkDocs against that library in "magic mode".
+2. Run pyMkDocs against that library in "magic mode", providing the **import** name as the "source" (rather than a directory path).

 Example:
 ~~~